tealinuxos/slix-installer/README.md

 # brewix-installer

 last update:
-- add tui/package_installer.py: package installer using textualize, just for learning about textualize
+- make the contents of the tui folder tidier
+- upload file installer tui

 last error:
-- cant install grub: fix i think
+- [x] cant install grub

 to do list: